We are excited to be planning to return to our beloved trail this year for the 33rd annual MRTR.

 There will be some COVID changes, of course.

-Your credit card will not be charged until you accept the waitlist invitation.
-We will announce the
+Your credit card will not be charged until you accept the invitation to complete your registration.

 We are working on developing COVID protocols to keep everyone safe.
 Expect distancing and

 masking requirements, hand sanitation, touchless and cupless aid stations, screenings for

 COVID symptoms and exposures, and staggered starts.
 These details will come as we